rajnishspandey/AI-Agents/README.md

 -  have some basic knowledge of python

 # AI Agent creation
-After you pull the code make sure to create .env file and save the groq api key into it as GROQ_API_KEY = "<your api key>"
+After you pull the code make sure to create .env file and save the groq api key into it as GROQ_API_KEY = "<yourkey>"

 1 -  create virtual environment
 ```shell